gracyashhh/pygame/README.md

 # pygame
-* anyone add games with python to this repository
+* Anyone add games with python to this repository
-* participants of hactoberfest are welcome
+* Participants of hactoberfest are welcome